isomerpages/moe-chijsng/index.md

       subtitle: "#sayyestostnicks!"
       id: infopic
-      description: To learn more about our vision, mission, culture and talent areas, view our P’s address (link below) and our corporate MV (https://for.edu.sg/sngsmv)
+      description: To learn more about our vision, mission, culture and talent areas, view our Principal’s address (link below) and our corporate MV (https://for.edu.sg/sngsmv)
       button: P's Address (Open House 4 May)
       url: https://youtu.be/iHQhD5ENjlA